PHP2560-Statistical-Programming-R/shiny-app-little-games/README.md

 ## How To Use This App

-1. There is five tabs in the main menu, “instruction”, “gomoku”, “r snake”, “mine sweeper” and “r flags”.
+1. There are five tabs in the main menu, “instruction”, “gomoku”, “r snake”, “mine sweeper” and “r flags”.

 2. Click “instruction” to see how to play each game.
 You can use the submenu to see the instruction of a specific game.